 Klawde is so wonderfully evil and over the top!
 Wyss-Kuzz, the evil alien warlord has travelled to Earth, the worst place in the universe!
 He ends up in the backyard of Raj Bannerjee, a sixth grader and reluctant transplant from Brooklyn to nature-filled Oregon.
 Hijinks and melodrama ensue.
 The narration alternates between Raj and Klawde (as Wyss-Kuzz is now called).
 Ages 7 and up.

 Dragons and Mythical Creatures

-Anya and the Dragon
+Anya and the Dragon (series) by Sofiya Pasternack

 I read this aloud and my son absolutely loved it.
 Set in medieval Russia where the common use of magic is now against the law, Anya still hopes that her own magic talent will reveal itself to her.
 Because her family is Jewish, they are outsiders in their village and the local magistrate is trying to force them out.
 When Ivan and his family, a family allowed to use magic, come to the town they enlist Anya’s help in tracking down a mysterious water dragon.
 Anya agrees to help them in order to save her family's farm.
 Anya and Ivan must protect the dragon from others who want to destroy it.
 Pasternack skillfully draws upon story elements from Russian, Slavic and Jewish folklore.

 Voyage of the Frostheart (series) by Jamie Littler